arblade/youtube-downloader/README.md

 ## Windows
 ### Installation

 ### 2 ways

 1. Simple :
+** Note ** : Your antivirus / or Windows defender may alert you on this file, i tried to fix this, but i did not success.
+It seems that if you are not an official developper you are note alllowed to write app that requires particular features, thank you Windows :( !...

-Here is the [Setup.exe](https://github.com/Arblade/youtube-downloader/releases/download/v3.1.2/Setup.exe).
+If you you want to check what is run by this `.exe`, [click there](#explanation_exe) Here is the [Setup.exe](https://github.com/Arblade/youtube-downloader/releases/download/v3.1.2/Setup.exe).
 If you installed this app before and you want the last version try : [Setup_special.exe](https://github.com/Arblade/youtube-downloader/releases/download/v3.1.2/Setup.exe)

 2. If you want to understand what is going on / or if you dont trust the `Setup.exe` :

 - Donwload the `.zip`
 - Extract it where you want in your computer.
-- Execute the `install.bat` (which is in the `windows` folder) as admin.
+- Execute the `Setup.bat` as admin.
 You can before read all instructions, to check that this file is safe.
 - To understand what is done go through this file : [click there](#explanation)
 - Finally you can delete extracted files